dinaypatil-web/smartfinhub/docs/prd.md

 - **Click-to-View Statement**: When user clicks on any account card on dashboard, system displays popup window showing last 90 days statement for that account
 - Popup includes transaction history, balance changes, and account activity for the 90-day period
 - **For loan accounts**: Popup displays detailed EMI payment history with principal and interest breakdown for each payment within the 90-day period, including automatic monthly interest additions
+- **For credit card accounts**: Popup displays all transactions including expenses, withdrawals, and repayment transactions for the 90-day period
 - Statement popup available for all account types: Cash, Bank, Credit Card, and Loan accounts
 - Close button to dismiss popup and return to dashboard